Best Things To Do In Bolzano, Northern Italy

 Famous for its thermal baths, horse races and beautiful views, Merano boasts many reasons that make it a great day trip from Bolzano as well as an exclusive holiday destination both in summer and winter.

-In one day in Merano don’t miss to walk around its “portici”, covered galleries, perfect if you want to go shopping.
+In one day in Merano don’t miss walking around its “portici”, covered galleries, perfect if you want to go shopping.
 History and nature lovers will have a great time walking around the greenery of the Trauttmansdorff Gardens and seeing where the Austrian princess Sissi stayed.

-Merano is some 45 minutes train from Bolzano.
+Merano is a 45-minute train ride from Bolzano.

 Verona

-With about an hour train from Bolzano, you can spend a day in Verona visiting its top landmarks such as the historic arena, San Zeno church, Piazza delle Erbe square and the houses of Romeo and Juliet.
+With about an hour’s train from Bolzano, you can spend a day in Verona visiting its top landmarks such as the historic arena, San Zeno church, Piazza delle Erbe square, and the houses of Romeo and Juliet.

 Verona is some an hour and a half train with Frecciarossa from Bolzano or between two hours and two hours and a half with a regional train.